 Final Thoughts on Being Trapped in Your Own Mind

-Feeling trapped in your own thoughts can be frustrating, sad, lonely and at times even scary.
+Feeling trapped in your own thoughts can be frustrating, sad, lonely, and at times even scary.

 It often leads to symptoms such as indecisiveness, procrastination, overthinking everything, being emotionally reactive, poor concentration levels, tension, sore muscles, and sleep problems.

-In my experience the number one technique for getting out of the mind is to adopt mindfulness as part of daily life.
+In my experience, the number one technique for getting out of the mind is to adopt mindfulness as part of daily life.
 Mindfulness can help you train your mind to focus on the present moment, which is essential for reducing your thoughts long-term.
-Although meditation can do the same, I believe that mindfulness is easier for beginners to start applying as part of normal routine.
+Although meditation can do the same, I believe that mindfulness is easier for beginners to start applying as part of a normal routine.

 I’ve also learned that increasing my intake of oxygen - by going outside, practicing deep breathing, regularly exercising, or practicing yoga – is a great way of clearing thoughts quickly and effectively, and allowing room for a new perspective.